-In 2004, the Noble Foundation established the Leonard Wyatt Memorial Outstanding Cooperator Award.
-The award honors an agricultural producer who exemplifies what the term "cooperator" implies – someone who has an active relationship with Noble Foundation consultants, demonstrates superb operational proficiency, and willingly shares experiences and expertise with other producers.
+In 2004, the Noble Research Institute established the Leonard Wyatt Memorial Outstanding Cooperator Award.
+The award honors an agricultural producer who exemplifies what the term "cooperator" implies – someone who has an active relationship with Noble Research Institute consultants, demonstrates superb operational proficiency, and willingly shares experiences and expertise with other producers.

-The Noble Foundation is pleased to recognize Craig Watson as the 2017 recipient of the Leonard Wyatt Outstanding Cooperator Award.
+The Noble Research Institute is pleased to recognize Craig Watson as the 2017 recipient of the Leonard Wyatt Outstanding Cooperator Award.

-The relationship between Craig and the Noble Foundation continues.
-In recent years, Craig has been a Noble Foundation speaker at the Texas and National Grazing Lands Coalition conventions.
+The relationship between Craig and the Noble Research Institute continues.
+In recent years, Craig has been a Noble Research Institute speaker at the Texas and National Grazing Lands Coalition conventions.
 He now purchases between 320 and 380 replacement-quality heifers and breeds them to fit the Integrity Beef Alliance program criteria while still rotationally grazing his pastures.
-Craig also hosts a demonstration site, which producers visit each fall and spring, for the Noble Foundation new small grains variety releases.
+Craig also hosts a demonstration site, which producers visit each fall and spring, for the Noble Research Institute new small grains variety releases.
 Craig continues to remain active with our consultants in his management planning and contributes to the education of other agricultural producers by sharing his experiences and knowledge.